patrickarmengol/mysite/content/about.md

 - Portuguese (like a 2 year-old)
 - Korean (paused at intermediate / TOPIK level 3)
 - Japanese (shooting for advanced / JLPT N1)

+## Contact

+If you have read this far and would like to reach out to me for some reason, please try [email](mailto:patrickarmengol@protonmail.com), [LinkedIn](https://www.linkedin.com/in/patrickarmengol/), or [Twitter](https://twitter.com/patrickarmengol).